-Parameter Summary of Effects Turbidity Field studies indicated that minimum turbidity values downstream of the Project powerhouse (sampling site WR04) never reached zero (3.5 NTUs was the minimum at WR04) whereas minimum turbidity values at all other sampling points were zero.
+Parameter Summary of Effects Dissolved Based on field studies conducted in 2016 and 2017 the Project currently contributes benefits to Oxygen DO in the river.
+The Project appears to exert a stabilizing influence on DO fluctuations across the system from sampling point WR01 to WR04 as well as increasing DO concentrations at the downstream end of the Project powerhouse (WR04).
+Increased DO concentrations at the downstream end of the Project powerhouse are likely a result of water turbulence in the pipeline followed by water turbulence in the turbine.
+This effect is expected to continue into the future because the configuration of the Project would remain largely the same between the current condition and the proposed action.
+Further, implementation of PM&E measure REC-9 is likely to increase DO concentrations in the bypassed reach during the release of boater flows.
+This is largely a result of increased water turbulence during the boater flow events.
+This effect would not exceed approximately 16 hours per year (four boater flows provided on four occasions) and would likely occur between approximately late April and early July depending on the runoff in Turbidity any given year and Project operational factors.
+Field studies indicated that minimum turbidity values downstream of the Project powerhouse (sampling site WR04) never reached zero (3.5 NTUs was the minimum at WR04) whereas minimum turbidity values at all other sampling points were zero.
 This is likely a result of there being no opportunities for deposition in the diversion pipeline/penstock.
 In addition, the water turbulence caused by the turbine in the powerhouse suspends sediment.
 Implementation of PM&E measures FISH-2 and REC-9 may influence turbidity in the river.
 Fish ladder construction may result in localized erosion and sediment delivery to the river.
 This could occur during active earthmoving and construction activities.
 Required BMPs would ameliorate such impacts so that the Project stays within required limits for turbidity.
 Boater flow releases to satisfy REC-9 would increase the volume of water in the bypassed reach of the river by up to 320 cfs per release.
 The potential for scour and erosion of the streambank during releases is very low given the rocky and highly armored channel in the bypassed reach, as well as the relatively low volume of releases (the channel commonly handles up to 10 times the proposed boater flow, sometimes for weeks or months, rather than for hours).
 The boater flows could result in a temporary increase in suspended particles in the river though it would not likely increase turbidity.
 This is because of the larger volume of water also present in the river reducing the total concentration of suspended particles.
-In addition, this effect would not exceed approximately 16 hours per year (four boater flows provided on four occasions) and would likely occur between approximately late April and early July depending on the runoff in any given year and Project operational factors.
-Total Effects of implementation of the proposed action on TSS would be the same as those described Suspended for turbidity because of the close relationship between turbidity (a measure of the cloudiness or Solids haziness of water caused by large numbers of individual particles) and TSS (a measure of the total amount, by weight, of solid material suspended in water).
+In addition, this effect would not eaced approximately 16 hours per year (four boater flows provided on four occasions) and would likely occur between approximately late April and early July depending on the runoff in any given year and Project operational factors.
+Total Effects of implementation of the proposed action on TSS would be the same as those described Suspended Solids for turbidity because of the close relationship between turbidity (a measure of the cloudiness or haziness of water caused by large numbers of individual particles) and TSS (a measure of the total amount, by weight, of solid material suspended in water).